Andre 300 x 300.png

 Andre Götzmann is a documentary filmmaker who recently shot a documentary through Georgia, Chetschenia, and Armenia following personal stories of people that have gone through periods of political unrest in these regions over the years.
 As Andre traveled into mountainous regions he put the new aktiv 12T and 14T fluid heads through their paces with different payload challenges.
 Find out how he got on in the case study below.

-Documentary filmmaker Andre Götzmann has been putting two new Sachtler heads through their paces on different types of programmes with different demands on gear.
+Documentary filmmaker Andre Götzmann has been putting Sachtler aktiv fluid heads through their paces on different types of programmes with different demands on gear.
 Andre splits his working life in to two shooting disciplines, documentary and more cinematic-based programming; he explains how the contrasting heads were perfect for each.

-However, the demands of shooting more narrative driven footage, like a TV series, needs the new Sachtler 14 head.
+However, the demands of shooting more narrative driven footage, like a TV series, needs the aktiv14T head.
 It’s an accessory issue as with the longer form of television you need to deal with equipment like a Teradek video transmitter, larger monitors, lens and other accessories.
 It becomes a weight concern which in turn can affect the balance.

-“You could probably managed it with the 12 but the 14 gives you extra security with all the weight on the top.
-The 14 is probably happy in both areas but if you’re shooting smaller features films say with the ARRI Mini or the RED, then you need the aktkiv 14.”
+“You could probably managed it with the aktiv12T but the aktiv14T gives you extra security with all the weight on the top.
+The aktiv14T is probably happy in both areas but if you’re shooting smaller features films say with the ARRI Mini or the RED, then you need the aktiv14T.”

-Andre used the aktiv 12 on a two part documentary for prime time Saturday evening viewing about the Baltic sea, part of a long time documentary series called Terra X. “Using one tripod and the aktiv 12 Sachtler head we followed a biologist, who was also the host, under and above water.”
+Andre used the aktiv12T on a two-part documentary for prime time Saturday evening viewing about the Baltic sea, part of a long time documentary series called Terra X. “Using one tripod and the aktiv12T head we followed a biologist, who was also the host, under and above water.”

 Andre’s second programme was a more personal story of life in the Caucasus.
 He shot through Georgia, Chechnya and Armenia.
 “We followed personal stories of people that have gone through periods of political unrest in these regions over the years, the programme was in three parts.

-“This time we used the new Sachtler aktiv 14T and had plenty of opportunities to experiment with quick levelling situations through the regions.”
+“This time we used the Sachtler aktiv14T and had plenty of opportunities to experiment with quick levelling situations through the regions.”

 Shooting with the Cannon MK III, Andre switched between the Milvus lenses and the 600mm Canon lens giving him varying payloads from 6Kg up to 10Kg.
 Andre used the aktiv 12T to make sure he had the support he needed to get the shot.